cr1deg0/Intro-with-dropdown-navigation/README.md

 ### Continued development

+For a future project with a similar navigation bar, I will define all the navigation items within the same ul element and style the layout with grid, rather than the current solution with flex and two lists.
+I believe this will be a much cleaner solution in terms of accessibility.
 In a future project I would try implementing a full keyboard navigation, with support for arrow, home and end keys.
 I'd also would like to continue practicing responsive images.